 Will joined the team in August 2015.
 He has worked as a data analyst for several teams in both the private and public sectors, including Enterprise Rent-A-Car, the Missouri Economic Research and Information Center, and most recently, the Missouri Division of Workforce Development.
 Will has extensive experience analyzing organizational needs and creating new data collection and reporting environments.
 He attended school at Truman State University, where he graduated with a bachelor’s degree in psychology.

-Associate Team Members:
+Associate Team Members

 The Lead Researcher’s role includes designing a grant deliverables data collection system, training college staff on the use of the system, analyzing data, manage the required third party evaluation, and assist the Grant Lead Team with reporting requirements to the US Department of Labor (USDOL).

 Laura Lester, Economic Information and Analysis Laura is a Planner with the Missouri Economic Research and Information Center who provides Job Market Summaries and other data analysis tools used with grant implementation.

 Deb Bragg, MoWINs Third Party Evaluator In this capacity, Deb’s role is to collaborate with Cosgrove & Associates to structure and provide leadership for an evaluation process that includes timely feedback for program implementers and leaders at the consortium institutions.
 Some of her specific responsibilities include: partner in developing best practices for comparison cohorts and accountability data reporting requirements; partner in acquiring, analyzing, and comparing Unemployment Insurance (UI) employment and wage data for program completers and comparison cohorts; partner in ensuring the use of best practices for the timely and accurate reporting of all DOL required performance data; and partnering in sharing and publishing research and evaluation results associated with TAACCCT grant innovations.